 Below is a step-by-step guide on how to use our dd_ranking

 .
-This demo is based on soft labels (source code can be found in demo_soft.py
+This demo is for label-robust score (LRS) on soft labels (source code can be found in demo_lrs_soft.py

 ).
-You can find hard label demo in demo_hard.py
+You can find the demo for LRS on hard label demo in demo_lrs_hard.py

 .